 The members of the group leading activities are all experienced beekeepers!
 For further details about any RBKA activities contact Jenny Morgan: educationrbka@gmail.com

 Enter the fascinating world of butterflies and moths.
 Butterfly Conservation and the Berkshire Moth Group work to recover threatened butterflies and moths, increase numbers of widespread species, inspire people to understand and deliver species conservation and promote international conservation actions.
-For further information, contact Grahame Hawker: grahamehawker@hotmail.com
+For further information, contact Grahame Hawker: grahamehawker@hotmail.com physical adaptations, invasive species and the help needed to prevent the loss of species under threat in England.

-The Game Department carry out a huge amount of wildlife conservation work on the Estate.
-They plant and lay hedges, grow miles of wildflower strips for insects to live in, manage habitats for farmland birds and care for a herd of fallow deer.
-They are our wildlife experts!
+Our Game Department carry out a huge amount of wildlife conservation work on the Estate.
+They plant and lay hedges, grow miles of pollen and nectar strips for insects, manage habitats for farmland birds and care for parkland fallow deer.

-Learn about the animals that live at Englefield and their ecology, including food chains, physical adaptations, invasive species and the help needed to prevent the loss of species under threat in England.
+Learn about animals that live at Englefield, including food chains,